safl/joe/joe/docs/source/installation/index.rst

     echo "export PATH=\"$PATH:$(python3 -m site --user-base)/bin\"" >> ~/.bash_profile

-Once you have verified that **cijoe** is installed correctly and that you can execute the command-line tools, then procede to :ref:`sec-running`.
+Once you have verified that **cijoe** is installed correctly and that you can execute the command-line tools, then procede to :ref:`sec-workflow`.